HOME TRAINING ONLINE MCLE BOOKS SEMINARS ARTICLES MARKETING SEARCH THIS SITE SITE MAP CONTACT US

 "The Trades"

 Reading entertainment trade publications in print is a morning ritual for most entertainment attorneys.
 The online versions, however, are useful for their archives of past stories and their currency.
 The Hollywood Reporter and Variety update their sites continually, and they may also post stories that are longer than those found in the print versions.
-The Hollywood Reporter’s subscriber site includes current news, archives (going back to early 1991), the Blu-Book Production Directory, a news scroll, box office charts, production listings, and script sales.
+The Hollywood Reporter’s subscriber site includes continually updated news, in addition to a digital version of its weekly print publication.
 Selected current news articles, from the site's homepage are available free, while access to most other stories require a paid subscription.
-Combination print/Web site subscriptions begin at $24.95/month with Web-only access priced at $19.95 monthly.
+The publication's archival content is no longer readily accessible via the site's search box.
+Combination print/Web site subscriptions begin at $199/year with Web-only access priced at $19.95 monthly.

-Broadcasting & Cable’s site offers nonsubscribers abstracts of the print publication’s news and feature stories, as well as full-text access to columns by John Higgins and J. Max Robins.
-Full online access is free only to subscribers of either the print edition (at $189 per year) or the online version (at $15.95 per month).
-A free trial is available.
+Broadcasting & Cable’s site offers nonsubscribers abstracts of the print publication’s news and feature stories, as well as blog posts by writers and editors like Jon Lafayette, Melissa Grego, and John Eggerton, among others.
+Full online access is free only to subscribers of the print edition (at $199 per year).
 The site also offers a free daily e-mail newsletter of top headlines.

 Other Specialty Sources

-Baseline’s databases contain 1.5 million records, including 7,000 biographies; credits of 900,000 actors, producers, directors, and crews; and contact information for companies, executives, and talent.
+Baseline’s databases contain 1.5 million records, including 10,000 biographies; credits of 1,100,000 actors, producers, directors, and crews; and contact information for companies, executives, and talent.
 Baseline also includes archives of Kagan movie data, the Hollywood Reporter, and Variety.
 Updates about films and television programs in development and production, as well as current entertainment news, can be viewed in a daily e-mail message.
 Other information and statistics, including the Star Salary Report, are also available.
-Baselline subscribers are charged a one-time signup fee and are then charged on a per-document basis for the information they access.
-Companies pay Baseline a $99 sign-up fee (which also gets them a credit for $149 worth of per-document fees that must be used within 30 days).
-Individuals, schools and nonprofits, pay a $49 sign-up fee (which also gets them a credit for $49 worth of per-document fees that must be used within 30 days).
-Per-document fee that can range from $1.25 for current Weekly Variety stories to $79 for the Star Salary Report.
+A free trial subscription is available.

 What Two Attorneys Use